 Base lubricating oils are the main component in lubricants for motor vehicles and a wide range of other applications.
 These base oils or ‘base stocks’ are defined by their quality and fall into either Group I, the lowest quality, Group II, a mid range base stock, or Group III, the highest quality that can be produced from minerals.

 Over the last decade there has been a steady increase in the use of Group III lubricating oils in passenger car motor oil.
-The quality of this grade of base stocks allows blenders to create motor oils that are specifically engineered for performance and durability.
+The quality of this grade of base stocks allows blenders to create motor oils that are specifically engineered to meet automakers’specifications for performance and durability.

-Gen III’s Bowden facility will contribute 35% more capacity to the North American Group III market, providing lubricant blenders with a better alternative to foreign imports.
+Gen III’s Bowden facility will contribute over 30% more capacity to the North American Group III market, providing lubricant blenders with a better alternative to foreign imports.